-This course will explore current organization codes of ethics, confidential issues of management and/or the employees, organization values and standards, and mandatory compliance with codes of ethics.
+A seminar in human resource development ethical issues.
+Human resource professionals are the enforcers of organizational codes of ethics.
+This course will explore organization codes of ethics, confidential issues of management and/or the employees, company values and standards, and mandatory compliance with codes of ethics.